hucker/ten8t/docs/README.md

 &nbsp;&nbsp;
 ![GitHub Release](https://img.shields.io/github/v/release/hucker/ten8t?include_prereleases)

+# Ten8t Framework

-`Ten8t` (pronounced "ten-eighty") is a framework for managing observability and rule-based checks across files, folders, APIs, spreadsheets, and projects.
-Drawing inspiration from tools like `pytest` and `pylint`, `Ten8t` makes simple tasks easy while providing the flexibility to tackle more complex scenarios as needed.
-By allowing you to write reusable, declarative rules, `Ten8t` lets you monitor and validate information systems.
-Whether it’s a quick check of a file’s existence or enforcing hundreds of granular rules for system health and data integrity.
+`Ten8t` (pronounced "ten-eighty") is a framework for observability and rule-based checks across files, folders, APIs, spreadsheets, and projects.
+Inspired by `pytest` and `pylint`, it simplifies basic tasks while handling complex scenarios flexibly.
+With reusable, declarative rules, Ten8t enables monitoring and validation of information systems—from simple file existence checks to comprehensive system health verification.

-`Ten8t` can be thought of as a tool to build a "linter" for your infrastructure, file systems, databases, and documents.
-It is designed to be very efficient to set up rules to check and outputs in python data or JSON make integrating with common tools straight forward.
-Non-trival examples with streamlit, typer, rich, FastAPI and textual that development can be low friction.
-"Standard" rules are available out of the box, but it is easy to write python code to verify anything you like.
-It enables you to define customized pass/fail checks and organize them using tags, attributes, and phases for fine-grained control.
-With support for lightweight setup and scalability, `Ten8t` works for small projects and large, complex systems.
-Its intuitive tooling ensures that basic tests are easy to write, while its extensibility with standard Python code within reach of your coding ability.
+Think of Ten8t as an infrastructure "linter" for file systems, databases, and documents.
+It enables quick rule setup with Python data or JSON output for python/web integration.
+Examples with `streamlit`, `typer`, `rich`, `FastAPI` and `textual` demonstrate low-friction development.
+While "standard" rules are available, writing custom Python verifications is straightforward.
+Ten8t supports custom pass/fail checks organized with many attributes for precise filtering control.
+Its design works for both small projects and complex systems, making basic tests easy while remaining extensible through standard Python.

 ## Why Not pytest, Great Expectations or other popular tools?